Chinese architecture: Hierarchy

-The projected hierarchy and importance and building uses in Chinese architecture are based on the strict placement of buildings in a property/complex.
+The projected hierarchy of importance for different building uses in Chinese architecture is based on the strict placement of buildings in a property/complex.
 Buildings with doors facing the front of the property are considered more important than those facing the sides.
 Buildings facing away from the front are the least important.

-South-facing buildings in the rear and more private areas with higher exposure to sunlight are held in higher esteem and reserved for elders or ancestral plaques.
+South-facing buildings in the rear and more private areas with higher exposure to sunlight are held in lower esteem and reserved for elders or ancestral plaques.
 Buildings facing east and west are generally for junior members or branches of the family, while buildings near the front are typically for servants and hired help.

 Front-facing buildings in the back of properties are used for celebratory rites and for the placement of ancestral halls and plaques.
 In multi-courtyard complexes, central courtyards and their buildings are considered more important than peripheral ones, the latter typically for storage, servants' rooms, or kitchens.